 The Gund Library participates in a local consortium that includes all of the libraries of Case Western Reserve University, the Cleveland Institute of Music, and the Rock and Roll Hall of Fame Library and Archives.
 These libraries share an online catalog, and CIA patrons may borrow from these partner libraries.
 The Gund Library also participates in OhioLINK, a statewide consortium of 121 academic libraries, owning nearly 50 million items.
 Through OhioLINK, Institute patrons may borrow materials from any member library and have access to over hundreds of multi-subject digital databases, many of which provide full text access, and a huge number of e-books, digital music files, and digital images.

 In the summer of 2015, the Gund Library moved into a newly designed facility, centrally located within the Institute’s consolidated campus.
 The new library is attractive, functional, filled with original art, and ADA compliant.
 The facility offers excellent capacity for collection growth, includes two small meeting rooms, and has a robust technology infrastructure.

-The circulation desk and group study rooms close 15 minutes before the library closes.
 Library hours are subject to change without notice.